ericmoritz/smartalarm/README.md

 1. By assigning home *Modes*.
-For example, you can configure Smart Alarm to arm in Away mode when the home Mode is set to 'Away', to arm in Stay mode when the home Mode is set to 'Night' and disarm when the home Mode is set to 'Home'.
-Using home Mode to arm and disarm Smart Alarm is a very flexible and powerful technique because home modes can be changed by other Smart Apps and 'Hello, Home' actions.
+For example, you can configure Smart Alarm to arm in Away mode when the home Mode is set to 'Away', to arm in Stay mode when the home Mode is set to 'Night' and to disarm when the home Mode is set to 'Home'.
+Using home Mode to arm and disarm Smart Alarm is a very flexible and powerful technique because home modes can be changed by other Smart Apps and 'Hello, Home' actions (also known as *phrases*).
 For example, 'Good Night!' action activates the 'Night' mode, thus automatically arming Smart Alarm in Stay mode.
 2. Using a remote control, such as
 [Aeon Labs Minimote](http://www.amazon.com/Aeon-Labs-DSA03202-v1-Minimote/dp/B00KU7ERAW)
 3. Using REST API endpoints.
 Smart Alarm provides REST endpoints to allow any